Denoising Task Routing for Diffusion Models: Methodology

+To incorporate the above two concepts, the available start index of activated channels in $\{0, \dots\, C- C\beta\}$, and we quantized this start index according to timestep as $(\frac{t}{T})^\alpha$, enabling modulation of shifting ratio of the sliding window.
+Formally, the masks are initialized as:

 A conceptual visualization of our masking strategy is shown in Fig.~\ref{fig:csm_figure}.
 When $0 < \alpha < 1$, it allocates more task-dedicated channels to smaller timesteps.
 At $\alpha = 1$, task-dedicated channels are evenly distributed across all timesteps.
-Lastly, for $\alpha > 1$, more task-dedicated channels are assigned to higher timesteps, aligning with our intent to give more weight to the higher timesteps in terms of the architectural perspective.
+Lastly, for $\alpha > 1$, more task-dedicated channels are assigned to higher timesteps, aligning with our intent to give more weight to the higher timesteps.
 However, setting $\alpha$ to too large values causes the initial sliding window shift to occur at very large timesteps, in turn, leads to a situation where many tasks no longer have task-dedicated channels.